LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/discussion.md

 Approaches that do not allow composability will require more of these building blocks to achieve a high level of expressivity, which can negatively impact discoverability.
-The composability of the approaches based on SHACL, SPIN and OWL is for instance much higher than the composability of custom types, because custom types have no standard building blocks to express responses.
+The composability of the approaches based on SHACL, SPIN and OWL is for instance much higher than that of custom types, because the latter have no standard building blocks.

-In situations where RDF-based tools are required for handling the response declarations, then the _RDF complexity_ criterion is of importance.
+When RDF-based tools are required for handling the response declarations, _RDF complexity_ is important.
-Nevertheless, even in cases where non-RDF representations are used, RDF-based tool processing could still be done by reifying to RDF in a client-side postprocessing step.
+Nevertheless, even where non-RDF representations are used, RDF-based tool processing could still be done by reifying to RDF in a postprocessing step.
 SPIN and OWL are examples where responses can be expressed purely in RDF, while SHACL-SPARQL encodes SPARQL queries as RDF literals.
-The RDF complexity is related to the composability of an approach, as small building blocks that are defined in granular RDF statements, can potentially be reused as part of other more complex and therefore expressive declarations.
+The RDF complexity is related to the composability of an approach, as small building blocks that are defined in granular RDF statements, can potentially be reused as part of other more complex and possibly more expressive declarations.
-A high level of RDF complexity can however again negatively impact discoverability due to the higher required client effort.
+A high level of RDF complexity can however negatively impact discoverability due to the higher required interpretation effort.

 As mentioned before, choosing an appropriate approach depends on the situation.
 For instance, if we require an approach that is based on standards,